‘Days Of Our Lives’ Spoilers: An Overdue Reunion – Hope Brady’s Miracle

 On Days Of Our Lives, Hope Brady goes to the police station when she arrives in Salem.
 Rafe is in the interrogation room.
 She rushes in and gives him a hug.
 Even though some fans don’t care for Rafe and Hope together, he was committed to proving Stefano was alive.
 He never gave up and did whatever was necessary to help her.

 After making her statement to Lt.
 Raines, Andre comes in and is not happy.
 He informs Hope that he plans on exposing Rafe and Roman’s (Josh Taylor) part in covering up her crime.
 However, she turns the tables on him.
 Hope lets Andre know that she is aware it was him who stole millions of dollars from the company Hattie worked for.
 She also tells Andre that there is evidence that proves it.
 If he keeps quiet about Rafe and Roman, then she won’t expose his crime.
-He agrees to Hope’s terms, but is puzzled about how she figured it out.
+He agrees to Hope’s terms but is puzzled about how she figured it out.

 Having the charges dropped is not the only thing Hope is happy about, Alfonso explained.